MorEzra/Genderator/README.md

 Run the `npm start` command on 'frontend' directory.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-I used a mongodb cluster and not a local one.
+I used a mongodb cluster and not a local one.\
 Please contact me if you'd like to get access to your IP.

 ### HAVE FUN!